Rosa Gumataotao Rios: Awards and honors

-Upon her resignation in 2016, she received the Hamilton Award, the highest honor bestowed in the U.S. Department of the Treasury.
-In April 2015, a portrait of Rios was unveiled at Winthrop House at Harvard University, where she lived as an undergraduate—it was the first portrait of a Hispanic female to hang on a wall in Harvard College.
+Upon her resignation in 2016, Rios received the Hamilton Award, the highest honor bestowed in the U.S. Department of the Treasury.
+In April 2015, a portrait of Rios was unveiled at Winthrop House at Harvard University, where she lived as an undergraduate—the first portrait of a Hispanic female to hang on a wall in Harvard College.
 Rios was inducted into the Maryland Women's Hall of Fame in 2019.
+In 2020 she was named among Maryland's "Women of the Century" by USAToday.

+On June 25, 2025, she was presented with a Certificate of Appreciation by President General Pamela Rouse Wright of the Daughters of the American Revolution for her service on the Semiquincentennial Commission.

 Personal life

 Rios has two children, Joey and Brooke.